qcri/Arabesque/input/user_guide.md

 ```

 # How to Run an Arabesque Job
 To configure an Arabesque job, we use YAMLs files.
-We have a cluster.yaml file that defines the parameters of the servers, for instance number of workers, threads etc. The application yaml file specifies the problem to run and applicable parameters.
+We have a cluster.yaml file that defines the parameters of the servers, for instance number of workers, threads etc. Since Arabesque runs as a Giraph Job, these parameters are controlling the Giraph job.
+The application yaml file specifies the problem to run and applicable parameters.

 An example of the cluster.yaml file:
 ```yaml